 It’s not as budget-friendly as other destinations in Asia

 While traveling to Japan doesn’t have to break the bank, it’s not as budget-friendly as many other destinations in Asia.
 To give you an idea, hostels typically charge between 2000 and 4500 yen ($14-32 USD) per person per night, a subway ride in Tokyo averages 250 yen ($1.75 USD), and the average cost of meals is 4000 yen ($28 USD) per day.
 Perhaps one of the largest expenses is a ride on the Shinkansen (bullet train), which will cost you from 800 yen ($6 USD) for short distances to around 11,000 yen ($78 USD) for long distances.
-With proper planning and budgeting, such as choosing cost-efficient accommodations and attractions, solo travelers can travel economically.
+With proper planning and budgeting, like staying in hostels and eating at budget restaurants, solo travelers can travel without breaking the bank.

 Japan’s appeal to solo travelers is not limited to just its amazing sights and unique experiences, but also its safety.
-From the neon-lit streets of the city to the tranquility of ancient shrines, Japan’s allure for solo travelers is undeniable.
-We hope our guide to solo travel in Japan has prepared you with the necessary insights to confidently embrace this amazing adventure!
+From the neon-lit streets of the city to the tranquility of ancient shrines, Japan’s spot as one of the best countries for solo travelers is clear.
+We hope our guide to solo travel in Japan has prepared you to confidently embrace this amazing adventure!

 Keep reading: